Saric-Group/treadmilling/MD/README.md

 To run it you need to install a modified version of LAMMPS on your laptop.
 You can do this easily by executing "source ./build_lammps.sh" from the command line within this directory.

 To generate a treadmilling simulation run write_simulation.py in ./generation_files.
 This will initialise a new folder for the simulation, where an input file (in.local) and a configuration file (configuration.txt) for LAMMPS will be created.
 This code will also copy all the reaction templates (in /Reactions) to the simulation folder.
 Please refer to the README file in ./generation_files for details on how to execute write_simulation.py.

+Two representative examples of simulations are available in ./examples.